 Done?
 Good.
 Now you are ready to put in place workflows and processes to ensure that your good work stays done.
 As long as you keep updating your databases correctly, your teams will be able to quickly identify priority companies and contacts in your database, enrich the data and take opportunities as they arise.
 And you will be able to trust your attribution and pipeline reporting as being accurate.

 This process might seem laborious, but every time I’ve implemented this system I’ve witnessed the results first hand.
 Businesses that make sure their CRM process is based on accurate, rich data will see so much more traction across the lifecycle and see so many more opportunities for incremental improvements.
 That’s the work of RevOps, and it’s the reason I became a HubSpot specialist.

-Keep an eye out for my follow up article to this, in which I’ll explore how State of CRM data reporting can keep things neat and tidy – and ensure you benefit from the hard work your teams put in.
-Or if you can’t wait till then, get in touch and I’ll tell you all about it.
+If you found the above useful then you may be interested in my follow up article to this which explores how State of CRM Data Reporting can keep things neat and tidy – and ensure you benefit from the hard work your teams put in.